 How to Solve WordPress Block Editor NOT WORKING: Step by Step Guide

 The WordPress block editor is a fantastic way to add different types of content (i.e. text, image, audio, video, button) to posts and pages.
-Due to some conflicting issues, you may experience your WordPress Block Editor isn’t Working.
+Due to some conflicting issues, you may experience your WordPress Block Editor not Working.

 If you are facing it, we have remedies to solve it.
 However, there is no single solution to this whole problem.
 Sometimes, you have to try multiple ways.

-Therefore, this article will guide you through all possible ways on how to fix the error ‘WordPress Block Editor Not Working’ issues.
+Therefore, this article will guide you through all possible ways how to fix the error ‘WordPress Block Editor Not Working’ issues.
 But before that let’s first find out what could be the potential causes behind the error.
 Keep reading!

-Potential Reasons for WordPress Block Editor Not Working Properly
+Potential Reasons for WordPress Block Editor Not Working

 Without the WordPress block editor, you can’t create new content on your website.
 There are multiple issues that may stop functioning your WordPress block editor.
 For example,

-• Faulty plugins
+- Faulty plugins

-• Outdated themes
+- Outdated themes

-• Errors in WordPress core files
+- Errors in WordPress core files

-• Settings misconfigurations
+- Settings misconfigurations

-WordPress is a great platform to grow your solid online presence– whether for business or personal portfolios.
+WordPress is a great platform to grow your solid online presence – whether for business or personal portfolios.
 Having trouble with the block editor means, you’re in a serious crisis.
 Following the below approaches, you can troubleshoot your block editor and get it back.

-Clear your browser cache
+1. Clear your browser cache

 Whenever you face a problem with your WordPress site, first clear the browser cache.
 Because, In many cases, the browser’s cache and cookies don’t allow your site to work properly.
-Here is how to clear the cache of your Google Chrome browser:

-• Open the Google Chrome browser.
+Open the Google Chrome browser.
 Click on the three-dotted menu bar from the top-right corner of your window.

-• Scroll down to the option More Tools > Clear Browing Data.
+Scroll down to the option More Tools > Clear Browing Data.
 (Shortcut key: Ctrl+Shift+Del).

-• Select the things that you want to delete.
-Then click on Clear Data.
+Select the things that you want to delete.
+Then, click on Clear Data.

 Clearing the cache may restore your WordPress block editor.
 Reload your WordPress backend and check the block editor.
 If it doesn’t work, try the next approach.

-Re-install the latest version of WordPress
+2. Re-install the latest version of WordPress

 If you aren’t using the latest version of WordPress, you must update it right away.
 Otherwise, most features including third-party extensions won’t work on your site.
 Sometimes, you may get the WordPress block editor not working error even after using the latest version.

 In that case, you just have to re-install the latest WordPress version.
-Here is the easiest way to re-install the latest WordPress version.
+Click the Dashboard from the left side menu bar.
+Hit the Update option.

-• Scrolling a bit down, you will find the Update to Version— button.
+Scrolling a bit down, you will find the Update to Version — button.
 Click on it.

 You can even re-install the latest version of WordPress manually.
 After the process is over, check if the WordPress block editor has gotten back to work again or not.
 If it doesn’t, check whether there is any conflict with your plugins.